With an electric vehicle (EV), it’s all about the battery.

 How electric car battery energy works

-The next thing to understand about batteries is their energy capacity, which is expressed in kilowatt hours (kWh).
+The next thing to understand about batteries is their energy capacity, which is expressed in kilowatt hours (kWh) - this is a way of describing how much power (the kilowatt part) will use over a period of time (the hour bit).

 Charging an electric car battery